rodalbuyeh/pyspark-k8s-boilerplate/README.md

 The interactive shell thing could be a 'clever solution to a stupid problem.'
 This is especially important given that MANY DS folks use spark instead of SQL for interactive analyses.
 Put a note that you can either run an interactive session in a container, and then explain that the current implementation of spark operator doesn't have a good solution for distributed interactive sessions so I made a workaround that is somewhat janky but seems to work.
 Remember.. you have to launch the job then kill one of the executors then you can ssh in..

 Okay another prereq is that you mount the key file locally for docker interactive sessions, and then apply the key-file yaml with base64 encoding

+## Other things that came to mind...

+Put a note on how I build a wheel on local/build server and pushed directly into container, but you can (and should) also push to pypi-like repo to share utilities.

+Note that the structure of this app is data science focused, specifically for batch + lambda layers.. where configs are the input and the output is data, model artifacts, etc.